kunal654/Web-Scraping/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Contact
-For any questions or issues, please open an issue on GitHub or contact me directly at kunalgautam489@gmail.com
+For any questions or issues, please open an issue on GitHub or contact me directly at kunalgautam489@gmail.com.

-Contact
-For any questions or issues, please feel free to contact me directly at kunalgautam489@gmail.com.